 There are plenty of ways an employer can begin encouraging employee wellness within the workplace.
 It is ideal to sit down with managers and/or the human resources department to come up with the most feasible options for your place of business.
 Below are a few suggestions on how you can begin:

 One of the easiest ways to encourage your employees to maintain a healthy quality of life is through education.
 When employees are made aware of the various options they have as it pertains to their well-being, they are more likely to want to get involved.
 Great ways to provide employees with health or wellness education could include: providing educational materials such as flyers, brochures, and pamphlets, asking healthcare professionals to pay a visit and educate staff on their specialties (i.e. nutritionist, yoga instructor, Weight Watchers representative).
+Employees must also be informed about their right to hire a workers comp attorney if they are severely injured in an accident at the workplace.

 2. Encourage Employees to Utilize Their Breaks